Symptoms

 Texture Avoidance – coughs and/or gags when tasting new food textures

-Delayed Ambulation – independent walking after 15 months of age
+Delayed Ambulation – independent walking after 18 months of age

 Congenital Muscular Torticollis – a tilting of the head towards the shoulder due to the shortening of the sternocleidomastoid muscle that is present from birth

-Delayed Speech – Rarely babbling between 6 and 12 months, or producing no sounds; a “quiet” baby
+Delayed Speech – rarely babbling between 6 and 12 months, or producing no sounds; a “quiet” baby

-Preschool Age
+Preschool

 Hypotonia – low muscle tone, particularly in the trunk